Sleeps with Angels: Background

 The early 1990s were something of a comeback and second career pinnacle for Young with the release of 1989's Freedom, 1990's Ragged Glory and 1992's Harvest Moon.
-Young would be dubbed the "Godfather of Grunge" by one music critic and would perform "Rockin' in the Free World" with Pearl Jam at the 1993 MTV Video Music Awards.
-Young would also perform with Booker T. & the M.G.'s at Bob Dylan's The 30th Anniversary Concert Celebration and then embark on a North American tour with the group.
-During the winter of 1993-1994, Young would reunite with Crazy Horse to record a new album at The Complex in Los Angeles.
+Young was dubbed the "Godfather of Grunge" by one music critic and performed "Rockin' in the Free World" with Pearl Jam at the 1993 MTV Video Music Awards.
+Young also performed with Booker T. & the M.G.'s at Bob Dylan's The 30th Anniversary Concert Celebration and embarked on a North American tour with the group.
+In the winter of 1993-1994, he reunited with Crazy Horse to record a new album at The Complex in Los Angeles.

 Writing and recording

 In contrast to his other albums, Young has been loath to discuss the album's content and the inspiration for its songs in interviews.
 In 1995 he told Mojo Magazines Nick Kent: "Sleeps With Angels has a lot of overtones to it, from different situations that were described in it – a lot of sad scenes.
 I've never really spoken about why I made that album.
 I don't want to start now.
 I just don't want to talk about that.
 That's my decision.
 I've made a choice not to talk about it and I'm sticking to it."
 He repeated his stance in a later 1995 interview for Spin Magazine: "I'm not doing anything with that album.
 It stands on its own.
 That's why I made the record.
 Too sensitive of a subject to isolate comments on.
 When you speak to someone who can write things down, you have to remember that they only write what they select.
 And it appears next to something that they can't control, like an ad.
 And then that article can be quoted, and over time...I've seen the way things happen."